The Large Munsterlander Association of Canada (LMAC)

 Litters Planned for 2019

 There are no more litters planned for 2018.
-However, there are at least two kennels planning litters for 2019 - one shown below and one new one that is compiling the necessary paperwork.
+However, there are at least two kennels planning litters for 2019.
+Another one or two may decide about October, after the fall tests.

 Other LMAC Breeders